 Best for Nightlife: Palms Casino Resort

 Hosting one of the best party scenes in all of Vegas, the Palms Casino Resort is the prime place to be if you’re in the mood to mingle and dance the night away (it’s Vegas, so you better be!)
-In terms of next-level nightlife and amenities, the Palms has it all: two extravagant pool complexes, fine dining, the dance club Rain, the nightclub Moon, and one of the most famous rooftop bars in the city: Ghost Bar.
+In terms of next-level nightlife and amenities, the Palms has it all: two extravagant pool complexes, fine dining, the dance club Rain and one of the most famous rooftop bars in the city: Apex.

 Guests have their pick between three towers — the Palms Fantasy, the Palms Place, and the Palms Ivory — and several modern, fully-equipped room options.
 Set aside time to catch a concert at the on-site Pearl Theater, book a decadent steam bath treatment at the Drift Spa and Hammam, or nurse your hangover at the Palms Place Pool, a 50,000-square-foot zen retreat set amidst stone gardens, waterfalls, and brightly-colored tropical flowers.
 The glitzy sights and sounds of the Strip are just a short walk or cab ride away, of course, but we don’t blame you if you never leave the lively Palms property.